 Old Delhi is one of the trade and distribution hubs for things like spices.

-Porters are in charge of carrying giant gunny sack bags from trucks on the main road to stores deep into the footpath lanes.
+Porters carry giant gunny sack bags from trucks on the main road to stores deep into the footpath lanes.

-Walking through markets you'll be amazed at how many products are stacked inside of the smallest of stores.
+Walking through markets you'll be amazed at how many products are stacked inside the smallest stores.

-I was almost scared to enter some of these types of stores, fearing that I might bump a stack of jars, and watch as the entire store collapsed like dominoes… luckily that never happened.
+I was almost scared to enter some of these stores, fearing that I might bump into a stack of jars and watch as the entire store collapsed like dominoes… luckily that never happened.

 This particular vendor, located on Chawri Bazar road, served something known as fruit chaat, one of the greatest snacks I ate during my visit to Delhi.